NeLLi-team/gvclass/docs/tutorials/getting-started.md

 ```

 !!! note "One download per database location"
-    This fetches the v1.7.1 resource bundle (about 2 GB) and verifies its checksum before unpacking.
+    This fetches the public v1.7.1 resource bundle (about 2 GB) and verifies its checksum before unpacking.
+The current repo-local `resources/` tree is v2.0.0; the setup download block remains pinned to v1.7.1 until the v2.0.0 archive is published.
 It runs once per database location; later runs reuse the files in `resources/`.
 To point GVClass at a shared copy, see [Configure the database](../how-to/configure-the-database.md).

 When the download and checksum verification finish, a `resources/` directory holds the database.